Creativity in motion

 Yep, it is terrifying.
 And no, we did not take it out of the “1480 Spanish Inquisition Catalogue”.
 This was actually one of the first results when we googled “school furniture”.
 And there’s no real difference if it’s painted in bright colors and has a couchin.
 Remember that on average students in prime school spend 9 hours seated.
 Children are much more dynamic than adults, they can’t sit still more than 5 minutes and movement is essential for their learning.
 Maria Montessori wrote over and over again, in books, essays and speeches, about the role of activity, especially physical activity in learning:

 The average concentration time for children is 10 minutes.
 After that, without some physical activity, they lose focus.
 Dr. Dieter Breithecker, sports and physical scientist and head of the Federal Institute on the Development of Posture and Exercise in Wiesbaden points out in his lecture- 21st Century Classroom that in order to achieve high concentration, the brain needs a high level of oxygen, hormones and proteins.
 To deliver them, the body needs higher temperature and blood pressure + movement.
+Which comes to say that children need to be moving as they are learning.

 And it makes sense.
 Have you ever observed a child immersed in a project?
 They usually lay on the floor and work from there.
 Why?
 Because the floor presents a huge variety of postures to switch between.
 And switching between postures and making constant movements like leaning, twisting and swinging raises our concentration.